Dakotah-Torres/GPT-University/README.md

 4. Answer the setup questions (topic, goal, time, etc.)
 5. Start learning—day by day, at your pace

+### 📘 Customize with External Resources

+- **Have a textbook or e-book you want to learn from?**
+  You can upload or link it in ChatGPT and the Course Generator will build lessons around it.

+- **Have a syllabus from a bootcamp or college course?**
+  Upload that as well!
+The Curriculum Generator can use it as a reference to guide your roadmap.

+This gives you the flexibility to structure learning around *exactly* what you want—whether it's a specific course, certification, or subject.

 That’s it.
 No fees, no deadlines, no pressure.

 ---